-Last year we launched a first-of-its-kind contactless direct payments program in partnership with the Center for Effective Global Action (CEGA), and the Government of Togo.
-Leveraging machine learning in combination with satellite imagery and cell phone metadata, we were able to identify those living in extreme poverty and let them self-enroll in our mobile payment assistance program.
+Last year the Government of Togo, with support by Center for Effective Global Action (CEGA) and GiveDirectly, launched a first-of-its-kind contactless direct payments program.
+Leveraging machine learning in combination with satellite imagery and cell phone metadata, the program was able to identify those living in extreme poverty and let them self-enroll in the government’s mobile payment assistance program, known as Novissi.

-CEGA’s Anya Marchenko and GD’s Han Sheng Chia identified that their approach, termed MobileAid, can be a paradigm shift for delivering social protections:
+The government of Togo’s Novissi program was so effective that CEGA’s Anya Marchenko and GD’s Han Sheng Chia argue that the model (termed MobileAid) should be adopted by more NGOs and governments, and can be a paradigm shift for delivering social protections:

 Given that in-person validation provides valuable personal touchpoints, and MobileAid can be deployed quickly and at scale, countries could supplement one with the other.
 Emergencies or large scale shocks like famines and flooding may be the most natural use cases for the MobileAid approach to deliver significant early value.